NASA-Tensegrity-Robotics-Toolkit/NTRTsim/README.md

 2020-04-10 - Created new branch to support g++ 4.8
 --------

-The fixes fro G++ > 7 brakes the build if you are still using an old version of g++.
+The fixes for G++ > 7 brakes the build if you are still using an old version of g++.
 There is now a branch called "legacy_gcc-4.8" to allow for older compilers to stil build NTRT.

 2020-04-02 - Dependency Library Fix
 --------